Art With Elders uses the power of art, creativity, and community to enrich the journey of aging.

 What We Do

 Taught by a team of dedicated professional Artist Instructors, elders gather in small groups for two hours each week to learn new skills and create art.
-Weekly classes are the core of what we do, elders are able to learn new skills, explore new ideas, and build positive relationships with their peers.
-AWE is distinctive in its program quality; these are not craft activities, but instead the focus is on skill-building — ranging from color and composition to perspective and background.
+Weekly classes are the core of what we do, seniors are able to learn new skills, explore new ideas, and build positive relationships with their peers.
+AWE is distinctive in its program quality; these are not craft activities, but instead the focus is on creating fine art.
+Working in a variety of media, students learn art skills ranging from color and composition to perspective and background.

 Art With Elders would like to thank: